NichHarris/file_transfer_protocol/README.md

 	- To exit the client either use a keyboard interrupt (ctrl+c) or type in the command `bye`

 5. Exiting the server
-	- To exit the server, close the terminal
+	- To exit the server, use a keyboard interrupt (ctrl+c) or close the terminal